Related pages: Charitable registration

 The registration of the area meeting is done on line.

-This document guided area meetings through the original paper application submitted through the Recording Clerk’s Office.
+This paper guides you through the online application [Word: 77kb] submitted through the Recording Clerk’s Office.
 Although changes to the application and order of questions have been made since, you might find reading through this helps you answer the questions in the application form.

 You will need to submit with your application your governing document.
 This template was agreed by Quaker Stewardship Committee with the Charity Commission.
 If you have made changes to the template please indicate what they are and why you made them.